-This post was written by second year student, Mark Hiew.
+This post was written in September 2012 by second year student, Mark Hiew.
 Mark and fellow second year, Dawn Arthur, were the leads for the 9th annual Day in Durham, an annual event that introduces incoming Fuqua students to the social entrepreneurship community in Durham and how they can contribute during their time at Duke.

 “Global leaders start at home.”

 That was the line emblazoned across the ‘Durham orange’ shirts of the over 150 participants at the 9th annual Day in Durham, a marquee event that connects first year Fuquans to the Durham community’s thriving social and environmental impact industries.
 For those new to the event, Day in Durham helps students wrestle with and refine their understanding of ‘consequential leadership’ in three ways:

 - Showing that consequential leaders desire and work to have a meaningful impact, both in their local communities as well as more broadly;

 - Helping first year students to develop a deep understanding of their local community; and